Fire Safety Concerns

 - Wrestling, water gun fights, practical jokes, horseplay, etc., are not permitted.

 - Firearms, BB and pellet guns, hunting arrows, or any potentially dangerous weapons may not be brought into the residence halls.

 - Hunting practice (Bow or otherwise) is not permitted on campus [SL 9/08].

 Workers in Women’s Residence Halls

-- Since Facilities Management men may be working in the women’s dorms from 8:00 a.m. to 5:00 p.m., Monday through Friday, women students need to listen for the call “man on the floor” in order to avoid embarrassment.
+- Since Facilities Management men may be working in the women’s dorms from 8:00 a.m. to 5:00 p.m., Monday through Friday, women students need to listen to the call “man on the floor” in order to avoid embarrassment.

 - University employees and other male authorized workers should wear an identification badge while in women’s residence halls.